-Pretty in pink: Tokyo leads Japan as sakura cherry flowers blossom earlier than before
+Tokyo expected to be mainland Japan’s earliest bloomer in sakura season

 JMC weather forecaster Hiroki Ito told The Straits Times that cherry blossom buds are formed the previous summer, but lie dormant until their awakening during a frigid winter.
 They then resume their growth towards flowering in the warmth of spring.

-This means warmer, shorter winters and earlier springs will affect when the sakura is in bloom and for how long.
+This means warmer, shorter winters and earlier springs will affect when the sakura are in bloom and for how long.

 In southern regions like Kyushu, which is warmer, hotter winters will delay when the sakura buds awaken, Mr Ito said.
 This could lead to a significant delay in their flowering, and there may even be areas where they fail to bloom.